 Emily Mulcahy Student Research Award

 This award recognizes outstanding graduate student research at the masters or doctoral level.
 The work can be early- or late-stage research associated with a thesis or dissertation; should be sole-authored or sole-led work; and should be independently presented at the conference.
+The Emily Mulcahy Student Research Award will be determined based on reviews of the written research work and conference presentation.
+Nominees will submit their written research work approximately 4 weeks in advance of the conference dates.

-- The research can be presented up to 18 months post-graduation.
-If during the 18 months post-graduation, the nominee has taken on a faculty role or other role advancing research and will be in this role at the time of the conference, then the nominee’s work is eligible for the Mulcahy Emerging Scholars Award.
-Exceptional undergraduate research may also be considered for the award.
+Student research can be presented up to 18 months post-graduation.
+If during the 18 months post-graduation, the nominee has taken on a faculty role or other role advancing research and will be in this role at the time of the conference, then the nominee’s work is eligible for the Mulcahy Emerging Scholars Award, not the Emily Mulcahy Student Research Award.
+Any nominee that holds a faculty role or other commensurate role advancing research who may also be a student is eligible for the Mulcahy Emerging Scholars Award, not the Emily Mulcahy Student Research Award.
+Exceptional undergraduate research may also be considered for the Emily Mulcahy Student Research Award.

 Mulcahy Emerging Scholars Award